truenas/middleware/docs/userguide/index.rst

 **NOTE:**
 instead of mixing ZFS RAID with hardware RAID, it is recommended that you place your hardware RAID controller in JBOD mode and let ZFS handle the RAID.
 According to
 `Wikipedia <http://en.wikipedia.org/wiki/ZFS#Data_Integrity>`_
-: “
-ZFS can not fully protect the user's data when using a hardware RAID controller, as it is not able to perform the automatic self-healing unless it controls the redundancy of the disks and data.
+: ”ZFS can not fully protect the user's data when using a hardware RAID controller, as it is not able to perform the automatic self-healing unless it controls the redundancy of the disks and data.
 ZFS prefers direct, exclusive access to the disks, with nothing in between that interferes.
 If the user insists on using hardware-level RAID, the controller should be configured as JBOD mode (i.e. turn off RAID-functionality) for ZFS to be able to guarantee data integrity.
 Note that hardware RAID configured as
 JBOD may still detach disks that do not respond in time; and as such may require TLER/CCTL/ERC-